TALOS Accident, Slip, and Fall Detector

 CVEDIA models are built using proprietary synthetic data technology – meaning adding additional classes to your model is possible in a matter of weeks.

-ACHOS detects accidents while being resistent to other situations including sitting and resting positions.
+TALOS detects accidents while being resistant to other situations including sitting and resting positions.
 Use this algorithm in your safety or alarm application to be quickly notified of accidents.

-With its low power profile, ACHOS can be incorporated into warehouse machine learning systems to localize worker accidents alongside other tasks.
+With its low power profile, TALOS can be incorporated into warehouse machine learning systems to localize worker accidents alongside other tasks.